SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-Yash-Jain.md

 **Language** : Python

 **Modules** : json, urllib , pytest, contextlib.
+### Benefits to the Community
+Once implemented, remote_data_manger will provide the following benefits :
++ A version control remote data management system, allowing users to download data from remote servers.
++ It will provide a caching mechanism so that the user doesn't have download the data again and again.
++ It will provide a override mechanism so that user can redownload the same file if the  file has changed on remote server.
++ It will also make sure that,  if remote data is available, one version of SunPy  always give the same output.
+### How I propose to complete the project:
+I am pretty confident of completing this project because I have fairly good experience in python.
+Few of my  projects that I am personally  fond of are :
++ Automated text summarization using nltk.
++ Object detection using keras framework.
++ Question Answering Chatbot for  AgNext. ( The code for this project is confidential ) My fascination towards open source is rather new.
+I started contributing to SunPy in January.
+Apart from SunPy , I have also contributed to SymPy .
+I will strictly follow my proposed timeline .I will be pushing my changes to  remote fork daily and will  also keep updating my mentors over my progress both through chat and blog.I will spend a lot of my time to have a good hands-on experience before the coding period starts.
+This will help me to avoid any problems later.Even after the GSoC coding period ends, I will  be available if anybody has questions regarding my work.

 ### Other Schedule Information
 I have my end semester exams from 20 April -  28 April.
 So, I won’t be completely available during the Community Bonding Period.
 However, I would try my best to complete the tasks mentioned in the Community Bonding Period.